 We incurred significant additional indebtedness and substantial debt service requirements as a result of our offering of the 2019 Notes in August 2012.
-As of December 31, 2012, our total consolidated indebtedness through maturity was \$496.8 million (excluding trade payables).
+As of December 31, 2013, our total consolidated indebtedness through maturity was \$483.6 million (excluding trade payables).
 We may also incur additional indebtedness to meet future financing needs.
-If we raise additional indebtedness, it would increase our interest expense, leverage and operating and financial costs.
+If we incur additional indebtedness, it would increase our interest expense, leverage and operating and financial costs